Our Campus

 Touchton Clubhouse

-Named for the coach that started the baseball program at York University, the Paul Touchton Clubhouse is the home of the men's baseball program.
+Named for the coach who started the baseball program at York University, the Paul Touchton Clubhouse is the home of the men's baseball program.
 The facility was dedicated in 2016.

 Explore the Baseball Program